Can we use heavy nuclei to detect relic neutrinos?: Introduction

 The $\gamma$-value introduced in the previous paragraph is defined in terms of the simple intrinsic characteristics of a nucleus such as its mass and $Q$-value and therefore is straightforward to calculate.
-In contrast, the neutrino capture cross-section has not been calculated for every isotope, in particular it is not known for either of the isotopes of interest, $\Tm$ and $\Sm$.
-The reason for this is twofold.
-Firstly, the theory of $\beta$-decay of certain nuclei (the ones that undergo the so-called \textit{non-unique forbidden transitions}) is complicated~\cite{siegbahn1955beta, BookKonopinski, BookSchopper} and does not provide a direct link between the observed half-life time and the predicted neutrino capture rate.
-Secondly, experimental $\beta$-spectra are not normally known with the energy resolution sufficient for a direct inference of the capture cross section.
-The goal of the present paper is to show how the neutrino capture cross section of a given radioactive isotope decaying through non-unique forbidden transitions can be estimated from the experimentally accessible $\beta$-spectrum of that isotope.
+In contrast, the neutrino capture cross-section has not been calculated for every isotope.
+In particular, it is not known for either of the isotopes of interest, $\Tm$ and $\Sm$.

+The reason for this emanates from the complexity of the nuclear structure~\cite{siegbahn1955beta, BookKonopinski, BookSchopper}.
+The $n\leftrightarrow p$ conversion changes the nuclear state, introducing some unknown amplitudes of transition between the initial and final nuclear wave-functions.
+For some isotopes, there is a single dominant transition.
+This allows to extract the corresponding matrix element solely on the basis of the nucleus lifetime $\tau$ of weak decay.
+Other isotopes undergo the so-called \textit{non-unique forbidden transition}, which, as the name suggests, involves multiple possible configurations of the final nucleus with independent transition amplitudes.
+In this case, the direct link between the observed half-life time and the neutrino capture rate is generally absent.

+A possible way to confront this difficulty relies on performing theoretical computations of the nuclear matrix elements.
+The list of nuclear models includes but is not limited to Nuclear Shell Model~\cite{RevModPhys.77.427} and Interacting Boson-Fermion model \cite{Arima:1981hp, Iachello:2005aqa}.
+These have been employed in the work~\cite{Kostensalo:2022tcs} to evaluate the relic neutrino capture cross-section for isotopes $\Tm$, $\Sm$, and $\isotope[210]{Pb}$ after the completion of this work.

+The goal of the present paper is to show how the neutrino capture cross section can be extracted from the \textit{experimentally accessible} $\beta$-spectrum for a given radioactive isotope decaying through non-unique forbidden transitions.